EVENTS

 1. Find resources here about Oppenheimer and what was left out.

-2. Find here a recent New York Times interactive piece that sounds the alarm about the rising risks of nuclear war.
+2. Find here a New York Times interactive piece that sounds the alarm about the rising risks of nuclear war.

 Oppenheimer the film!

-Watch at your local movie theater or eventually, online at streaming services.
+Watch online at streaming services.

 Oppenheimer is focused on the life of J. Robert Oppenheimer, an American physicist who was instrumental in the development of the atomic bomb.
 It debuts just one week after the 78th anniversary of the Trinity explosion, the first-ever detonation of a nuclear bomb over Alamogordo, New Mexico.